Wells Fargo profit falls after sales practice scandal

 - Watch: Drone crashes into Space Needle during New Year’s Eve fireworks setup WATCH

+Notably, Wells Fargo dropped its so-called “cross-sale ratio,” which was a metric Wells used to calculate on average how many products a customer’s household had with the bank.
+The cross-sale ratio became a toxic metric for the bank after the sales practices scandal.

+Overall, Wells Fargo reported net income of $5.27 billion, or 96 cents per share, in the three months ending Dec.
+31, compared with $5.58 billion, or $1 per share, in the same quarter the year before.
+Wells Fargo said its earnings were lowered by 7 cents per share because of an accounting adjustment related to hedging long-term debt.

-Earnings, adjusted for non-recurring costs, came to $1.03 per share, beating the $1 per share analysts expected, according to Zacks Investment Research.
+Adjusted earnings came to $1.03 per share, beating the $1 per share analysts expected, according to Zacks Investment Research.

 Wells Fargo reported revenue of $23.24 billion in the period.
 Its adjusted revenue was $21.58 billion, which fell short of the $22.42 billion that analysts expected.